SecureElections/.github/profile/README.md

 - You can run our system on any self-hosted platform.<br/>
 - Clear text passwords are being prevented.<br/>

-The security in our system is ensured with the prevention plain-text passwords.
 We will not host platforms for you.
-Software that can be run on your platform will be realeased by us on this site.
-Go eliminates memory leaks.
 <br/><br/><br/>

 [^1]: .